The Hull & Goole Port Health Authority has adopted the national Food Hygiene Rating Scheme with effect from 1 April 2017.

 5 (very good).

 Businesses are given a window sticker showing their rating and are encouraged to display it.
-In England, display is voluntary at the moment.
+In England, display is currently voluntary.

-The Authority's list of Registered Food Businesses with details of their last inspection date and Food Hygiene Rating can be downloaded below and will soon be available on the FSA website www.food.gov.uk/ratings
+The Authority's list of Registered Food Businesses with details of their last inspection date and Food Hygiene Rating is available on the FSA website www.food.gov.uk/ratings